 1968-S Lincoln Cent

 Finally, the 1968-S Lincoln cent is notable for its “S” mint mark and is highly regarded by collectors.
-Its value is especially notable in higher grades, making it a valuable addition to any collection.
+Its value is especially noteworthy in higher grades, making it a valuable addition to any collection.

 Condition | Estimated Value |